prahzera/cs2-PlayerList/README.md

 - `playerlist` command with conditional output (table or JSON) and server information
 - `serverinfo` command to get detailed server information
 - `playerinfo` command to get detailed information about a specific player
-- `exportplayerlist` command to export the player list to a JSON file
 - Filters for the [`playerlist`](https://github.com/prahzera/cs2-PlayerList/blob/main/Commands/PlayerListCommand.cs) command
-- Player session time tracking
+- Player session time tracking (time since player connected to the server)
 - Customizable configuration using CounterStrikeSharp's configuration system
+- **Enhanced JSON output**: Player statistics (kills, deaths, assists) available in JSON format only
 - **Security restriction**: Can only be executed by server administrators (console or RCON)

 ## Available Commands